idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 #### SDLTM translation memories

-CafeTran handles SDLTM translation memories, which are imported as read-only TMX files in CafeTran.
+CafeTran handles SDLTM translation memories, which are imported as <u>read-only</u> TMX files in CafeTran.
 The process is very quick and painless.

 You can do so manually via Memory > Import > Import SDLTM memory.

 SDLTM files present in Trados packages (SDLPPX) are automatically imported as a TMX in CafeTran when you open a package.
 The TM options dialog is shown, allowing you to fine-tune their options or apply additional filtering.
 All SDLTM files present in the package are joined together during the import.
 To open them separately, use the manual process above.

-In the SDLTB section below, you can find external utilities that also handle SDTM conversion.
+In the SDLTB section below, you can find external utilities that also handle SDLTM conversion.

 #### SDLTB termbases